 In the Systems2win menu in the Excel Ribbon bar, select 'Update Chart'.

-Analyze for Stability Analysis rules, and respond to any special conditions highlighted in bold red.
+and respond to any alerts highlighted in bold red.

 Copy and paste the chart